HugeNoob/Sudoku/README.md

 # Sudoku

 An Overview:
 This sudoku game is my first attempt at a project outside of online courses.
-The goal was to make a simple sudoku game using the pygame module, which features basic functionalities like a solver and a board generator.
+The goal was to make a simple sudoku game, using the pygame module, which features basic functionalities like a solver and a board generator.
 The project revolves around the usage of recursion and a backtracking algorithm, with some dabbling in OOP.